osgeonepal/OSMLocalizer/docs/development-setup.md

 5. The frontend should now be running on [http://localhost:3000](http://localhost:3000)
 6. Now you need to navigate to [http://127.0.0.1:3000](http://127.0.0.1:3000) as login functionality doesn't work on [http://localhost:3000](http://localhost:3000).
 You should now be able to login with your OSM account.

+### Post SETUP

+- After successful setup and login you will encounter permission issue during creation of challenge , Open Users table in your database , Alter your users role to 1 , Logout from frontend and Login again , You should be READY TO ROCK